-- Grey represents activities that have not been categorized yet
+- Grey (undefined) represents activities that have not been categorized yet

 - Green represents Productive activities.

-Mousing over any of these blocks will provide the exact amount of time spent on that category.
+- Mousing over any of the blocks will provide the exact amount of time spent on that category.

-Just like with the Activity Report, this report can be filtered by date, user, computer, or group using the filters are the top of the screen.
+- Filter the report by date, user, computer, or group using the filters are the top of the screen.

-In order to use the Area chart, we will need to view a date range as opposed to a single day.
+- There are two viewing options; a bar chart and an area chart.
+In order to use the Area chart, choose a date range to view as opposed to a single day.

 It is possible to enable "Strict Mode" as well, which will make any five-minute block in which an Unproductive activity occurred to be marked as Unproductive.